Birda Logo

 Cinnyricinclus leucogaster

-The Violet-backed Starling, also known as the Plum-coloured Starling or Amethyst Starling, is a small bird of the starling family, Sturnidae, measuring approximately 18 centimeters in length.
+The Violet-backed Starling, also known as the Plum-coloured Starling or Amethyst Starling, is a small bird of the starling family, Sturnidae, measuring approximately 18 centimetres in length.
 It is the sole representative of the genus Cinnyricinclus.
 Exhibiting striking sexual dimorphism, the male boasts an iridescent violet plumage on its head and back, contrasting with its pure white underparts.
 The female, on the other hand, presents a more subdued appearance with brown upper parts marked by bold streaks and similarly streaked white underparts.
 Both sexes share yellow irises and sport black bills and legs.

 Identification Tips